NygenAnalytics/CyteType/README.md

     }],
 )
 ```

 #### Rate Limits

 If you do not provide your own model providers then the CyteType API implements rate limiting for fair usage:

 - Annotation submissions: 5 requests per hour per IP
 - Result retrieval: 20 requests per minute per IP

 If you exceed rate limits, the system will return appropriate error messages with retry timing information

 Supported providers: `openai`, `anthropic`, `google`, `xai`, `groq`, `mistral`, `openrouter`

+### Custom LLM Configuration (Ollama)

+The CyteType API supports Ollama models as well.
+You will need to expose your Ollama server to the internet using a tunneling service.
+Refer to the [OLLAMA.md](./OLLAMA.md) file for instructions on how to do this.

 ### Advanced parameters